 Create Resources Not Just Blog Posts

 Blogging should be thought of as a way to build a relationship with your audience.
-Show your knowledge and expertise by writing helpful, relevant resources.
+Show your knowledge and expertise by writing helpful, relevant blog posts.

 Don’t be a Pushy Salesman